nivan/covidClusters/README.md

 It is also necessary to create a 'data' directory containing the required datasets.
 In general, our approach requires two datasets:

-- **Boundaries of a location**: Each location have geographical boundaries defined by a polygon.
+- **Boundaries of a location**: Each location have geographical boundaries defined by a polygon, which constitute basic types of the leaflet map.
 For the bairrosRecife application, /data/boundariesBairros.js contains the boundaries of each district of Recife.
 This dataset is included in the index.html as
   <script src="../data/boundariesBairros.js"></script>.
 - **Location variables**: Each location contains mobility, socioeconomic, demographic and epidemiological variables (MSDE).
 For the bairrosRecife application, /data/boundariesBairros.js contains the MSDE variables of each district of Recife.
 This dataset is included in the index.html as